-Alongside interpersonal racism, the report also found evidence of structural disadvantage facing ethnic minority staff and students including:
+Alongside such interpersonal racism, the report also found evidence of structural disadvantage facing ethnic minority staff and students including:

 - A statistically significant degree awarding gap between Black, Asian and Minority Ethnic students in 2018/19 of over 10% in comparison to their White peers.